 Check & Double Check Info

-The best thing to do as a means of avoiding errors is to check that all your information is accurate.
-You should also make sure you have access to the most current and precise document before you upload it and send it off to the manufacturing facility.
+The best thing to do to avoid errors is to check that all your information is accurate.
+You should also make sure you have access to the most current and precise document before uploading it and sending it off to the manufacturing facility.

 Remember, even the tiniest of errors can be fatal when it comes to the assembly of PCBs.